Folklore of the Yorkshire Dales

 But there’re always two sides to any story, and in some versions of this tale, Janet has been given a more terrifying alter ego...

-Now, I’ve entered the water at Janet’s Foss on several occasions.
-No green mist for me….
-I’m firmly in camp Tinkerbell when it comes to the Queen but if you want to test the waters for yourself head to our Janet’s Foss walk!
+Now, I’ve entered the water at Janet’s Foss on many MANY occasions (even at night…. even…. on my OWN… I mean that in itself should shock you the most given the popularity of the waterfall).
+But no green mist for me….
+I’m firmly in camp Tinkerbell when it comes to the Queen but if you want to test the waters for yourself, head to our Janet’s Foss walk and have a quick read of our safety information and tips.
+LEAVE NO TRACE!

 The Buttertubs in Swaledale